DukMastaaa/cppcube/README.md

 NxNxN cube model.
 There was also code to measure performance, and an equivalent Python implementation of the algorithm.
 The Python code can be found in `/python` and the `cubes` header/implementation are `/src/include/cubes.h` and `src/model/cubes.cpp` respectively.
-Not much has changed since the original implementation.
+The interface has changed, but the model can still print a net of the cube to `std::cout` using `void CubeModel::coutDisplayNet()`.

 ## Current bugs
 - Everything refreshes when scrolling through record list - flickering